BruOp/personal-website/content/blog/ibl/index.md

 ![Diagram illustrating multiple scattering events, from Heitz et al. 2015](./multiple_scattering_diagram.png "Diagram illustrating multiple scattering events, from Heitz et al. 2015")

-As the material becomes rougher, the multiscattering events account for a larger proportion of the reflected energy, and our approximation break down.
+As the material becomes rougher, the multiscattering events account for a larger proportion of the reflected energy, and our approximation breaks down.
 So we need some way of recovering this lost energy if we want to have more plausible results.

 ## Accounting for Multiple-Scattering

-Luckily for us, there's been a significant amount of work done on improving our approximation in order to somehow account for multiple scattering events.
+Luckily for us, there's been a significant amount of work done on improving this approximation by accounting for the additional scattering events.
 [Heitz et al.](https://eheitzresearch.wordpress.com/240-2/) presented their work on modelling the problem as a free-path problem, validating their results by simulating each successive scattering event across triangular meshes using ray tracing.
 However, their work is too slow for production path tracing, nevermind real time interactive graphics.

-In the next few years, [Kulla and Conty](https://blog.selfshadow.com/publications/s2017-shading-course/imageworks/s2017_pbs_imageworks_slides_v2.pdf) presented their own alternative to recovering the energy based on "the furnace test", but it requires additional 2D and 3D LUTs and was meant to be a path tracing solution.
+Following this, [Kulla and Conty](https://blog.selfshadow.com/publications/s2017-shading-course/imageworks/s2017_pbs_imageworks_slides_v2.pdf) presented their own alternative to recovering the energy based on the furnace test, but it requires additional 2D and 3D LUTs and was written in the context of path tracing.
 Additionally, [Emmanuel Turquin](https://blog.selfshadow.com/publications/turquin/ms_comp_final.pdf) built upon the Heitz paper to model the additional scattering events by noting that Heitz's paper showed the additional scattering events to have lobes resembling smaller versions of the first event's lobe.

-Unfortunately none of these solutions are meant for real time, but just this year [Fdez-Agüera](http://www.jcgt.org/published/0008/01/03/paper.pdf) published a paper outlining how we could extend the methods outlined by Karis, without having to introduce any additional LUTs or parameters.
+Unfortunately none of these solutions were designed as real time techniques, but just this year [Fdez-Agüera](http://www.jcgt.org/published/0008/01/03/paper.pdf) published a paper outlining how we could extend the methods outlined by Karis without having to introduce any additional LUTs or parameters.
 The paper provides a full mathematical derivation, but I'll try to provide the highlights.

 ### Metals

 First, let's consider a perfect reflector with no diffuse lobe, where $F = 1$.
 In this case, the total amount of energy reflected regardless of number of bounces must always be equal to the incident energy (due to conservation of energy):

 $$
-1 = E_{ss} + E_{ms} => E_{ms} = 1 - E_{ss}
+1 = E_{ss} + E_{ms} \Rightarrow E_{ms} = 1 - E_{ss}
 $$

 Where $E_{ss}$ is our directional albedo, but with $F = 1$: